batocera-linux/batocera.linux/batocera-Changelog.md

 - LED colour control for Arm based handhelds
 - The ability to turn the controller LED's off
 - batocera-xtract for handling archives, systems with pcmanFM filemanager can use a small GUI and mouse context menus
+- in-game joysticks hotkeys configuration via emulationstation menus (and via batocera-joysticks-hotkeys command)
-- in-game hotkeys configuration via emulationstation menus (and via batocera-hotkeys command)
+- global hotkeys configuration (buttons from any device (unused joystick buttons, arcade special buttons, any keyboard button)) via emulationstation menus (and via batocera-hotkeys command)
 - dmd-play-rust is now used by default to play dmd images (performances)
 - New steering wheel support:
  - Logitech Formula Vibration Feedback